ubclaunchpad/LP-website/README.md

 #### Syncing changes

 The hub will resync when areas are updated.
-We have yet to decided how frequently we will sync but in general we anticipate the docs will be updated within minutes.
+We have yet to decide how frequently we will sync but in general we anticipate the docs will be updated within minutes if not seconds.

 - [ ] in the future we will run some background checks before syncing to ensure the doc "areas" follow the standards we need

 #### Best Practices

-In general we want our areas to only include `.md` files and all the reference attatchments to be either accessbile publicly or exists in the repository
+In general follow the best pratices of writing in markdown and if you include any sort of attatchments makes sure the attatchments are publicly available

 ### Removing a Source